+Chester County Food Bank, in partnership with Penn State Extension Master Gardeners of Chester County, is thrilled to offer Seed to Supper, a beginning gardening course for growing veggies at home on a budget.

 Are you an experienced gardener interested in sharing your knowledge with others?
-Chester County Food Bank, in partnership with Penn State University Extension Master Gardeners, is thrilled to launch Seed to Supper, a beginning gardening course for growing veggies at home on a budget.
+Classes are led by teams of 2-3 facilitators and are taught both indoors and outdoors with hands-on activities for 8-15 adult participants.
 We are seeking passionate volunteers to facilitate Seed to Supper classes in English, as well as individuals who can teach classes in Spanish.

-- Receive a training certificate, meet new people, and get involved with your community
+- Receive a training certificate, meet new people, and get involved with your community.